Mario Scheiber: Biography

 Scheiber lives in St. Jakob in Defereggen and graduated from the ski high school in Stams.
 Very early he joined the ski club of his hometown and soon he was accepted into the squad of the Tyrolean Ski Association.
 As a 15-year-old, he competed in his first FIS races in November 1998.
 Scheiber turned into a good all-rounder.
 In 2000, he became three-time Austrian youth champion in his age group (downhill, super-G and slalom) and was subsequently accepted into the junior squad of the Austrian Ski Association (ÖSV).
 In January 2001, he made his first appearance in the European Cup at the races in Altenmarkt-Zauchensee, but was still far from scoring points.
 Three weeks later he finished twelfth in the slalom at the 2001 Junior World Championships.
 After further European Cup races without points in January and February 2002, Scheiber won the silver medal in the downhill at the Junior World Championships in 2002 and thus made it into the B squad of the ÖSV.

 In the 2002/03 season, Scheiber already achieved several top 10 placements in the European Cup.
 On February 19, he stood on the podium for the first time with third place in the downhill of Tarvisio.
 Shortly afterwards, he won the gold medal in the giant slalom and bronze in the super-G at the 2003 Junior World Championships, at the same time as the Swiss Daniel Albrecht.
 As junior world champion he was first allowed to start in the world cup at the season finale in Hajfell, though he dropped out in the second round of giant slalom.
 Scheiber became Austrian champion in super-G in March 2003 and after that winter was promoted to the A-squad of the Austrian ski organization.
-On December 18 in 2003 he claimed his first win in the European cup at the downhill of the Tonale Pass and by getting to the podium three more times in the 2003–04 season he came in fifth in the overall standings and third in each of the downhill and super-G rankings, which guaranteed him a spot in those disciplines for the world cup in the upcoming winter.
+On December 18, 2003, he claimed his first win in the European cup at the downhill of the Tonale Pass and by getting to the podium three more times in the 2003–04 season he came in fifth in the overall standings and third in each of the downhill and super-G rankings, which guaranteed him a spot in those disciplines for the world cup in the upcoming winter.